Barbara Luisi

-Barbara Luisi is a photographer and a musician.
+Barbara Luisi is a German photographer and musician.
 After many years in New York City, she now lives and works in Vienna, Austria, and Venice, Italy.
-Her artist statement: "my work is concerned exclusively with the perception of three elements: darkness, sound and loneliness.
-As a trained classical violinist, I have to first hear my images and it is always this noise or music that triggers my themes."

 Life and career

 Barbara Luisi was born and raised in Munich, Germany.
-At the age of nine, she began studying the violin.
+She began playing the violin at the age of nine.
 After graduating from the Munich Arts and Music High School she studied violin at the Hochschule für Musik und Theater in Munich and obtained the Concert Diploma.
-She was a violinist in the Munich Philharmonic, the Orchestra of Toulouse and the Bavarian State Opera as well as being the "primaria" (first violinist) in the "Pocci String Quartet.”
+She was a violinist in the Munich Philharmonic, the Orchestra of Toulouse and the Bavarian State Opera, as well as being the primaria (first violinist) in the Pocci String Quartet.

-At age seventeen, she began exploring photography, experimenting with a Leica M6 and developing her work in her own darkroom.
-During the past 20 years she has devoted her time to her photography and numerous projects and books, having exhibitions all over the world.
+At age 17, she began learning photography, experimenting with a Leica M6 and developing her work in her own darkroom.
+Her photography has since been featured in international exhibitions, books, and other projects.

-Throughout the body of her work she explores her fascination with myriad manifestations of light, especially nocturnal light in the streets of New York, Florence, Oslo, Tokyo, Vienna and Paris or deep in ancient caves or reflected in seascapes.

-Barbara Luisi was married to conductor Fabio Luisi, together they have three children.
-They were married for 23 Years until 2020.

 On 21 January 2020 she made her debut in Carnegie Hall as a violinist in a program with harpist Alexander Boldechev.

-Since then she is showing in museums and Galleries in Europe, the US, Japan and India.
+Since then she has performed in museums and galleries in Europe, the US, Japan and India.

+Personal life

+Barbara Luisi was married to conductor Fabio Luisi for 23 years, until 2020.
+They have three children together.